 Do What Motivates You

-This is the most important consideration, for anyone seeking a postdoc position.
+This is the most important consideration, for anyone seeking a postdoctoral position.
 Where and with whom you work will have the greatest impact on your academic career.

 The mentor’s reputation is increasingly important nowadays.
 A reference letter from a “heavyweight” can give you an edge, whether fair or not.
 In addition, reputation may be linked to grant-writing and better funding opportunities for your research project.
 A bigger lab will likely have more students; this could lead to valuable experience in teaching and mentoring.

 Ask yourself, is the lab and management style a good fit?
 Of course, visiting the lab would be ideal in that case.
 Think about the lab members, the workspace (will you have an office, privacy, or does this does not matter?), the degree of supervision (minimal vs. Orwellian), and the level of independence (team-centered vs. individualistic?)
 Also, consider the university network and services (help with stress management, settling in, language training, etc.).
-If you can, talk to former graduates and postdocs of the lab do so.
+If you can, talk to former graduates and postdocs from the lab under consideration.

-In a gist, for any postdoc position, be honest with yourself.
+In summary, for any postdoctoral position, be honest with yourself.
 Get to know the mentor’s personality.
 Phone or Skype calls can help you do this.
 Know your own personality, preferences, and aims and then decide whether you two are a good match.

 Salary & Living Costs

 You may likely have accrued debt as a graduate research student even when living on a limited budget.
 How much money will you need to repay your debts?
 This will matter more if you have a family.
-While salaries are higher for postdocs in the industry, they can vary in academia, especially outside North America.
+While salaries are higher for industry postdocs, they can vary in academia, especially outside North America.
 It is important to know how much suffice for you.
 You do not want to be stressed with bills while doing a postdoc!

 Funding & Networking